Multilayer Codes for Synchronization from Deletions and Insertions: Numerical experiments

 The first three setups have identical parameters, except for the number of Reed-Solomon parity checks.
-This shows the effect of adding parity check constraints on the list size and the rate.
-Adding more parity check constraints improves the decoder performance by reducing the number of trials with list size greater than one, at the expense of a rate increase.
+This shows the effect of adding parity-check constraints on the list size and the redundancy.
+Adding more parity-check constraints improves the decoder performance by reducing the number of trials with list size greater than one, at the expense of increased redundancy.

 The fourth setup is precisely the code described in Example \ref{example_RS}.
-It has the same values of $(n_c,l_1, l_2)$ as the first three setups but with a larger number of deletions and of parity check constraints.
+It has the same values of $(n_c,l_1, l_2)$ as the first three setups but with a larger number of deletions and parity-check constraints.
 We observe that increasing the number of deletions (with $n_c,l_1, l_2$ unchanged) increases the average number of candidates in the different decoding steps.
 In general, choosing $l_1\geq k$ ensures that the average list size after step $1$ is small.

-The fifth setup is a more practical code with length $n=378$, and $k=7$ deletions.
-Though the final list size is always one, there are a large number of candidates at the end of the third step; this increases the decoding complexity.
-Comparing this with setup six, we observe that increasing $l_2$ significantly reduces the number of candidates at the end of the third step.
+The fifth setup is a larger code with length $n=378$ and can handle a larger number of deletions ($k=7$).
+Though the final list size is always one, the number of candidate chunk-deletion matrices at the end of the third step is large, which increases the decoding complexity.
+The only difference between setups five and six is that the latter has a larger value of $l_2$.
+Comparing $\mathbb{E}\vert\Lc_3\vert$ for these setups, we observe that increasing $l_2$ significantly reduces the number of candidate chunk-deletion matrices at the end of the third step.
 This is because increasing $l_2$ increases the number of chunk-string VT constraints, which allows the decoder to eliminate more candidates while determining chunk boundaries.

 The last setup is a relatively long code.
-Although the average number of candidates in each of the decoding steps is not very high, a small fraction of trials have a very large number of candidates, resulting in considerably slower decoding for these trials.
-In future work, we will consider lower-complexity decoders that allow for an early elimination of highly unlikely candidates.
-This would limit the number of candidates at the end of each decoding step at the expense of introducing a probability of error, i.e., a non-zero probability that the final list does not contain the true $X$ sequence.
+Although the average number of candidates in each of the decoding steps is not very high, we found that a small fraction of trials have a very large number of candidates, resulting in considerably slower decoding for these trials.